 There are those of you who may think why even write this post?
-Holidays are once a year and stuffing yourself, gaining a stone and working hard to lose it afterwards is just part of holiday territory.
+A Holiday can be once a year and stuffing yourself, gaining a stone and working hard to lose it afterwards is just part of holiday territory.

 But for others, me included, it’s nice to have a bit of the home healthiness.
 I want to enjoy myself but not cry when I’m trying to fit into all my clothes when I get home!